Love Vs. Attachment: Which One Matters More?

 Much of the research surrounding adult relationships, both romantic and otherwise, is thought by many to be rooted in attachment theory.
 John Bowlby is theorized to have first conceptualized attachment theory in the mid-20th century.
 He was regarded by many to be a British psychologist and psychiatrist, applying his ideas to explain behavior he observed in children he treated at a psychiatric hospital.

 Bowlby documented significant differences in how certain children are attached to their caregivers.
 Some children were noted to be distant and avoided contact with authority figures; while others appeared to require near-constant attention from caregivers.
-Bowlby then was thought to have theorized that the need for attachment may be innate in humans—and when a child's need for attachment is not met, the child can feel threatened.
+Bowlby was thought to have then theorized that the need for attachment may be innate in humans—and when a child's need for attachment is not met, the child can feel threatened.
 He then hypothesized that this occurrence could cause any underlying aberrant behavior to increase.

 In the 1980s, many found that researchers Cindy Hazan and Philip Shaver argued that the classifications presented by attachment theory could be applied to romantic relationships as well as parent-child relationships.
 They were thought to have theorized that significant relationships in a person's life could possibly result in an attachment bond, which could be categorized in alignment with attachment theory.